geneSetAssoc.RdPerform self-contained or competitive gene set analyses.

 ID column in the rvbResult that corresponds with the IDs used in the geneSetList.
 Defaults to 'unit'.

-Optional: save results to specified path
+Optional: save results to specified file path.

 Should the function be verbose?
 Defaults to TRUE.